-- CV examination, supplemented with evidence of work and training experience claimed by the candidate - Examination of the qualifications owned by the candidate and certificates of participation in training courses - Test and/or technical interview to investigate the level of competence of the candidate.
+- CV examination, supplemented with evidence of work and training experience claimed by the candidate - Examination of the qualifications owned by the candidate - Test and/or technical interview to investigate the level of competence of the candidate.

 The competence assessment has a validity of 5 years.
 Before that period, the assessment can be updated upon request of the candidate following one of these situations: